giancarlo/gbc/docs/decisions.md

 ## D33: `?:` is a value-ternary; `break`/`done` admitted as bottom-typed branches

 `?:` is a value-ternary expression.
-Both branches are required and must produce values of compatible types. **Exception**: `break` and `done` (control-flow keywords that never return) may appear in either branch.
+Both branches are required.
+Branches of differing value types form a union of those types (D56) — mixing types is allowed; the early "forbid mixed-kind" note is superseded by union types. **Exception**: `break` and `done` (control-flow keywords that never return) may appear in either branch.
 They are bottom-typed — the result type is determined by the non-bottom branch (or is bottom itself if both are).

+**Constant conditions are an error.** If the condition is a compile-time constant — a literal (`1`, `true`) or a constant-foldable comparison (`1 < 2`) — one branch is statically unreachable dead code, and the ternary is rejected (`` `?:` condition is a compile-time constant; one branch is dead code ``).
+This mirrors the unconsumed-value / dead-code rule applied elsewhere.
+Conditions that depend on a runtime value (`b ? …`, `$ >= n ? …`) are unaffected.

 `next` is **not** allowed inside `?:` branches (statement-only); for value-choice emission write `next cond ?
 X : Y` (`next` outside the pure-value ternary).
 The range idiom `loop >> { $ >= n ? break : $ }` motivates admitting bottom branches. `next` is excluded because, unlike `break`/`done`, it continues after emitting — ambiguous in expression position.
 (Exact legal/illegal branch combinations: test.ts.)